Seth Johnson (footballer): Under-21

 Johnson made his debut for the England under-21s in the win against Luxembourg in October 1998.
 He came on for Frank Lampard as England won 5−0 in the 2000 UEFA European Under-21 Championship qualifier.
-On 26 March 1999, he made his full debut in the qualifier against Poland as England won 5−0 at The Dell.
+On 26 March 1999, he made his full debut in a qualifier against Poland as England won 5−0 at The Dell.
 The fixture was only the third time in U21s' history that the full starting eleven all went on to win full international caps with the senior team.
 England finished top of their group and qualified for the play-offs, and Johnson featured as England beat Yugoslavia to advance to the tournament finals.
-At the finals in Slovakia, he started the group games against Italy and Turkey but England were eliminated after finishing in third place.
+At the finals in Slovakia, he started the group games against Italy and Turkey but England was eliminated after finishing in third place.
 He made two appearances during England's qualifying campaign for 2002 UEFA European Under-21 Championship, but his last game came in the friendly defeat against Portugal in April 2002.
 Overall, Johnson made 15 appearances for the U21s but scored no goals.

 Senior

 Johnson received his first call up to the senior England squad whilst playing for Derby County in November 2000.
 He became the first Derby player since Mark Wright in 1991 to be named in an England squad.
-On 15 November, he made his debut in the defeat against Italy; he replaced Gareth Barry after 73 minutes in the 1−0 loss at Stadio delle Alpi in Turin.
+On 15 November, he made his debut in the defeat against Italy; he replaced Gareth Barry after 73 minutes in the 1−0 loss at Stadio Delle Alpi in Turin.
 This was his only cap for England.